torchbox/eslint-config-torchbox/README.md

 ### React

 This config is meant first and foremost for React projects, where it will detect which rules to apply based on the version of React used on the project.
-The config can also be used on non-React projects – just make sure to disable the version check by adding: the following in your config:
+The config can also be used on non-React projects – just make sure to disable the version check by adding the following in your config:

 ```js
 module.exports = {